 How Wealthy Are You?

-Following age, the most significant factor in choosing whether or not to devise a living trust is money.
-To simplify, the wealthier you are, the more you are able to save for your heirs by avoiding probate.
-For instance, a 46-year-old with $11 million might decide it’s not too soon to consider probate avoidance, just to be safe.
-A 44-year-old with $350,000 might reasonably choose to wait many years prior to creating a trust.
-What types of assets you own is important, too.
-Being a small business owner or other assets that you don’t want to bound up throughout probate may push you to create a living trust at a younger age.
-Even when there’s only a small possibility that you’ll pass away soon, you don’t want to gamble making your executor report to a judge for a year or more if you pass away suddenly.
+Beyond age, the primary factor in deciding to establish a living trust is your financial situation.
+In simple terms, the wealthier you are, the more you can save for heirs by avoiding probate.
+For instance, a 46-year-old with $11 million might opt for probate avoidance for safety.
+Conversely, a 44-year-old with $350,000 might reasonably delay creating a trust.
+The nature of your assets matters too, especially if you own a small business or assets you want to avoid tying up in probate.
+Even with a low likelihood of sudden passing, you wouldn’t want your executor reporting to a judge for a year or more.

 Are You Married?